 Each year in the Santa Sack Swap, we are each allowed to choose if we receive a sack, a stocking or a tote.
 Debbie requested that I make her a tote… which was great because I enjoy creating new totes!

-Also in her first email, she mentioned that she loves owls.
-So when I came across this beautiful owl while blog surfing, I just knew that I had to embroider it for her.
+Also in her first email, Debbie mentioned that she loves owls.
+So when I came across a beautiful owl while blog surfing, I just knew that I had to embroider it for her.
 Gina (aka paganquilter) kindly provided me with the pattern that she had used to stitch hers.

 I had this picture in my mind’s eye that I wanted it to look as if you were seeing the owl through sun dappled leaves.
 After searching through dozens of fabrics at several different quilt shops and rejecting them all, I finally found two batiks that I hoped would give me the effect I was looking for.